Hale Bros.

-Hale's or Hale Bros., was a department store based in Sacramento with branches throughout the San Francisco Bay Area.
+Hale Brothers Department Store (Hale Bros., Hales's, or Hale Brothers and Company), was a department store headquartered in Sacramento, California, with branches throughout the San Francisco Bay Area.

+One of the former store locations at 979–989 Market Street in the Market Street Theatre and Loft District (Mid-Market) of San Francisco is listed as a U.S. National Register of Historic Place.

+History

+Marshal Hale Sr. (b.
+Vermont, 1809) had been a merchant first in New York State, growing his business to a five store chain, and later in Michigan.
+In November 1873, Hale Sr. came to San Jose, California, with his wife and six of his nine children and in 1876 founded a 3,600-square-foot store there together with his sons Oliver Ambrose Hale and Evert W. Hale as well as with J. Frank Devendort, each of the men with a 25% stake.
+Hale persuaded another son, James M. Hale, to come to California and in 1878 they opened a store in Salinas.

+By 1879 brother Prentis Cobb Hale was president of Hale Bros.'
+Stores, Inc., and he joined with his father as partner in 1879.

-In 1880 Prentis Cobb Hale and his two brothers opened the Criterion store in Downtown Sacramento, and in 1881 they renamed it Hale Brothers & Company.
+In 1880 Prentis and two of his brothers opened the Criterion store in Downtown Sacramento, brother Evert taking charge of the store, and in 1881 they named it Hale Brothers & Company.
 The company opened large branches in San Francisco (1892) and San Jose (1896), Salinas, Stockton and Petaluma, and via an acquisition of Whitthorne & Swann in 1906, Oakland.

-The Sacramento store was last located at 825-831 K Street, with a storefront measuring some 123 feet on K and 160 feet on Ninth.

-The San Jose store was at the corner of 1st and San Carlos.
-The San Francisco store was first located at 989 Market Street, then moved to 901 Market at Fifth in a building designed by Reid & Reid.
+Brother Marshal Hale became a partner in 1886 and R. B. did so in 1889.

+1925 sales across five stores (Downtown San Francisco, Mission District, Oakland, San Jose and Sacramento) totales $17,214,124.
+At that time Hale's owned and operated a radio station, KPO, "the Voice of San Francisco", and was one of the first U.S. department stores to do so.

 In 1949, Hale's bought their Sacramento rival, Weinstock, Lubin & Co.
-In the same year, Hale's merged with Los Angeles-based Broadway Department Stores, becoming Broadway-Hale Stores, Carter Hawley Hale Stores, and later Broadway-Hale Stores.
+In the same year, Hale's merged with Los Angeles–based Broadway Department Stores, becoming Broadway-Hale Stores, Carter Hawley Hale Stores, and later Broadway-Hale Stores.

 Hale Bros. had 30% ownership of J. M. Hale Co., also known as Hales, in Los Angeles, founded by one of the Hale Brothers, James M. Hale (1846-1946).

+Store locations

+Sacramento

+Hale's first opened in Sacramento in 1880, and was last located at 825-831 K Street.